mikeerickson/webpack4-starter/README.md

-# Webpack4 Starter
+# Webpack 4 Starter

 ## Description

-Webpack4 Starter w/ Babel Integration.
+Webpack 4 Starter w/ Babel Integration.

 - Use ES6 Everywhere
 - Use ES6 Imports in `webpack.config` with babel switch